canonical/juju-doctor/README.md

 ### Ruleset
 Ruleset probes are written in YAML, specifying which probes should be coordinated for a deployment validation.

-Currently, we support the following probe types:
+Currently, the following probe types are supported:
 - **`scriptlet`**: A Python probe
 - **`ruleset`**: A declarative deployment RuleSet